fatihajannat/HTML-theoratical-Questions/README.md

 <span style="color:red;">Red Text</span>

 ---

 Q4.
 Explain the difference between block-level and inline elements.

 Block-level Elements

-Start on a new line
+- Start on a new line

-Take full width available
+- Take full width available

 Examples:

-<div>, <p>, <h1>
+"<div>", "<p>", "<h1>"

 Inline Elements

-Do not start on a new line
+- Do not start on a new line

-Take only necessary width
+- Take only necessary width

 Examples:

-<span>, <a>, <strong>
+"<span>", "<a>", "<strong>"

 ---

 Q5.
 What is the purpose of the DOCTYPE declaration in HTML?

-The <!DOCTYPE html> declaration tells the browser that the document uses HTML5.
-It helps browsers rend pages correctly.
+The "<!DOCTYPE html>" declaration tells the browser that the document uses HTML5.
+It helps browsers render pages correctly.

-Example:
+Example

 <!DOCTYPE html>
 <html>